mputz86/plutus-personal-playground/lecture-notes/plutus-pioneer-program-lecture-notes-07.md

 A 0 | A B
   1 | B A
 ```
-  - Like Rock-Paper-Scissors:
+  - Like Rock-Paper-Scissors
   - Gesture for 0 and 1
-  - If equal: A wins, else Bob
+  - If equal: A wins, else B

 - Situation: Not in same room
-  - Play via eMail does not work:
+  - Play via eMail does not work
-  - A sends here gesture to B
+  - A sends her gesture to B
   - B knows and can always answer so that he wins

 - Cryptographic trick: Commit schemes